 The result is an intensely personal collection of songs written in a universal language, allowing each listener to inject his or her own experiences into the music.
 Wickham maintains the furious energy Hadacol was known for, but he’s now equally comfortable in quieter, more reflective moments, both in the studio and on stage.

-With the highly anticipated release of If I Left This World, it’s a good bet Wickham won’t be disappearing again anytime soon.
+With the critically-acclaimed release of If I Left This World, it’s a good bet Wickham won’t be disappearing again anytime soon.